Duke Energy Ohio's Natural Gas Distribution Rate Case

 No, the cost of natural gas, which makes up the majority of bills, will continue to be passed on to customers through Duke’s gas cost recovery charge or a gas marketer’s rate.
 Either way, Duke makes no profit on this part of the bill.

-Four local public hearings have been scheduled to allow the public an opportunity to provide testimony on the company’s application.
-Hearings are scheduled for:
+Yes.
+Four local public hearings throughout Cincinnati, Hamilton and Middleton were held to allow the public an opportunity to provide testimony on the company’s application.

 How can I learn more?